NaturalIntelligence/fast-xml-parser/README.md

 * **supressEmptyNode** : If set to `true`, tags with no value (text or nested tags) are written as self closing tags.
 * **tagValueProcessor** : Process tag value during transformation.
 Like HTML encoding, word capitalization, etc. Applicable in case of string only.
 * **attrValueProcessor** : Process attribute value during transformation.
 Like HTML encoding, word capitalization, etc. Applicable in case of string only.
+* **rootNodeName** : When input js object is array, parser uses array index by default as tag name.
+You can set this property for proper response.
 </details>

 ## Benchmark